openshift/cluster-samples-operator/README.md

 ## Config behaviors

 - Neither deletion nor setting the ManagementState to Removed will be complete while imagestream imports are still in progress.
 Once progress has completed (either in success or in error), the delete/removed will commence.
 Details on progress tracking can be found in the Conditions section.
-- Secret/imagestream/watches events are ignored once deletion or removal has started
+- imagestream/template watch events are ignored once deletion or removal has started
-- Creation / update of RHEL content will not commence if the secret for pull access is not in place if using the default registry.redhat.io (ie SamplesRegistry is not explicitly set)
-- Creation / update of RHEL content will not be gated if the SamplesRegistry has been overridden.
-- Secret, imagestream and templates watch events can come in before the initial samples resource object is created … the operator will detect and requeue the event
+- imagestream and templates watch events can come in before the initial samples resource object is created … the operator will detect and requeue the event

 # Conditions